The Top 4 Benefits of Active Listening

 This might sound a little silly, but if you're having a conversation with someone and you're planning your next comment or question, the conversation won't flow naturally.

-Active listening is all about listening to understand, not just reply.
+Active listening means listening to understand, not just to reply.
 The conversation will flow much more smoothly if you try not to overthink your next words.

 3. Don't interrupt